About Me

 EMDR

 Completed with EMDR Consulting.
 Eye Movement Desensitization and Reprocessing (EMDR) uses eye movements to help clients reprocess traumatic or distressing memories and experiences.
+EMDR helps to change the way we respond to past trauma.

 EFT - Complex Trauma